The United Nations Office for Disarmament

 The programme may be suitable for students, for those who have recently completed their education, and for those who are early or mid-career and are seeking to expand their knowledge and skills.

-Failure to be selected does not prejudice application for future iterations of this learning programme.
+selected for the current cohort does not prejudice application for future iterations of this learning programme.
+Thank you for your continued interest in the Youth Leader Fund for a World Without Nuclear Weapons.